Radiofrequency

 Many

 municipal and utility workers will need to work near 5G sources.
-Each employer
+Each

-locking-out the transmitter (that is, removing the RF while work is
+such as locking-out the transmitter (that is, removing the RF while work is

 performed); proper training, procedures, and signage; and monitoring RF